eric-lindau/PSX-Smart-Interface/README.md

 This add-on relies on TCP port **10747** to interface with the PSX server, so the server must be active with port 10747 unrestricted on the network.

 ### General
 Currently, the *SmartInterface* folder contains an Intellij IDEA project, Java source code, and Java binaries for the latest version of the software.
-There is not currently a *.jar* executable to run the add-on, as it is not yet completed.
+There is not currently a *.jar* executable to run the add-on.

 ## Built with
 * [JInput](https://github.com/jinput/jinput) - Used to detect and interface with hardware controllers